ChilukaNikhila/IntrusionDetection/readme.md

 # Overview of the project
-The dataset used in this project is NSL-KDD dataset.
-It is a standard dataset to train intrusion detection system and make it ready for serving its purpose in network security.
-The main task is to select a best model for choosing whether the network is under attack or not.
+The dataset used in this project is the NSL-KDD dataset.
+It is a standard dataset to train intrusion detection systems and make them ready to serve their purpose in network security.
+The main task is to select the best model for determining whether the network is under attack or not.

-The following tasks are done on the data set
+The following tasks are done on the data set:
 Data Cleaning: Data is cleaned by mapping all the attacks under four attacks which are DoS, Probe, R2L, U2R
 Exploratory data analysis
 feature selection:Selecting the Best and minimal number of features from the data set.